 Group by geographical location

-The aggregation method that can be used to group query results based on geographical distances to a central point.
-Query results in distances that are within a specified range are grouped together.
-The number of items in each range is returned.
+The aggregation method that can be used to group query results based on distances from geographical locations to a central point.
+Query results in distances that are within a specific range are grouped together.
+The number of values in each range is returned.

 Parameters